shubhamkumarsharma03/Intelligent-Document-Querying-System/README.md

 - All screenshots and output captures used for evidence and evaluation are located in the `Screenshot/` folder at repository root.
 - Please review that folder for the images you want to include with your Udacity submission.

-## Submission Checklist (Udacity)
-- [ ] Replace the placeholder personal details at the top of this README.
-- [ ] Confirm `requirements.txt` contains all packages used and include versions if required.
-- [ ] Verify `Screenshot/` contains the expected output screenshots.
-- [ ] Ensure `bedrock_utils.py` and `code_snippits.txt` include the evaluation snippets you want the reviewer to see.
-- [ ] (Optional) Create a short video walkthrough pointing to `stack1/`, `stack2/`, and how you tested retrieval from the knowledge base.

----

-If you want, I can replace the placeholders at the top with your actual name, email, Udacity student ID and GitHub link now — provide the exact values and I will update `README.md` and finish the submission checklist.